Set Current Location

 This huge complex is the center of the city's large-scale culture.
 The buildings themselves are a striking landmark in the Latin Quarter, while their various concert halls and theaters are home to the Opéra de Montréal, the Montreal Symphony Orchestra and other local companies.
 The entire complex is linked to the Underground City.
 The individual halls are the Salle Wilfrid-Pelletier, Théâtre Maisonneuve, Théâtre Jean-Duceppe, Studio-théâtre, Maison Symphonique, and Le Cinquième Salle.

-With a lot of history behind it, Le National is a theater located in the city, giving audiences an excellent venue to catch a play or a performance.
-The theater looks amazing with excellent lighting and good seating; what more could audiences ask for?
+Steeped in history, Le National is a theater located in the city, serving as an excellent venue for audiences to catch a play or a performance.
+The theater features a noteworthy interior with excellent lighting and good seating, ensuring comfort and a memorable experience for audiences.
 It can also be rented out for corporate events and functions.

 Located in the southern downtown area of Montreal, this new home for the Canadiens hockey club is a state-of-the-art facility that seats more than 21,000 spectators.
 Originally known as the Molson Centre, it is used not only for sports events but also for rock and pop concerts, various exhibitions and events.
 Visitors can tour its multi-functional amphitheater and Hall of Fame, enjoy a drink in the Jacques Beauchamp Lounge and even get a chance to see the Canadians' dressing room.
 The Canadians' Souvenir Boutique located here sells everything in sportswear, posters, autographed sticks and other hockey-related accessories.